How to Get Rich: 9 Tips from Millionaires

 The easiest and best place to start this is with your employer-sponsored 401(k) plan.
 Remember, if they give you a match – which you definitely should take as it’s free money, that amount goes against the 15 percent, meaning you need to save less.

 Don’t let that stop you from saving more if you can.
 After you get at least your match, look to max out your contributions or open an IRA.
-If you’re new to investing, a robo-advisor like Betterment or Wealthfront can help as they both provide guidance for relatively cheap.
+If you’re new to investing, a robo-advisor like Betterment can help as they both provide guidance for relatively cheap.

 Starting at 15 percent is great, but if you want to get rich and build wealth, you want to invest as much as possible and as soon as possible so time can work its magic.